1. WE COME TO YOUR SCHOOL!

 [designed flexibly and adapts easily to all school environments].

 MFT actors present the scenes and then perform them.
-Afterwards an interactive Q + A or minor workshop lead by the actors can take place time permitting.

 It takes the form of a workshop/competition and uses a cross-curricular approach (Drama & French) to engage students in a collaborative learning experience.
 It is also designed to be an inexpensive and flexible incursion that can be adapted to the time available and abilities of different classes.
 The workshops are led by experienced French-speaking animateur [including actors] in subgroups of 15 or less and allows students of French to reflect on their language use through an expressive performance in French.